Security & Trust

 The boundary is enforced at the network layer, not the policy layer

-The agent communicates outbound to the control plane over mTLS.
+The agent initiates all communication outward to the control plane over a mutually authenticated encrypted channel.
 The control plane has no inbound connection to the agent.
 A control plane compromise - however severe - cannot reach raw patient data.
 The two environments are architecturally separated.
 The boundary cannot be misconfigured away.

 Incident response